-An email campaign is a sequence of marketing efforts which provides multiple recipients at once and at the most convenient time with valuable content and relevant offers via emails in order to build deep and trustful relationships.
+An email campaign is a sequence of marketing efforts that contacts multiple recipients.
+Email campaigns are designed to reach subscribers at the best time and provide valuable content and relevant offers.
+Email campaigns allow you to build deep and trusting relationships with your customers.

-What is the best time to send an email campaign
+When is the best time to send an email campaign?

-The best time for sending an email campaign depends on a niche of business, the audience’s lifestyle and habits, and a day of the week.
+The best time to send an email campaign depends on the topic of the message, the audience’s lifestyle and habits, and the day of the week.

-Typically, the best days are Tuesday, Thursday, and Wednesday, because Monday is the busiest day of the week, on Friday people try not to leave anything for the next week and cope with their week tasks, and Saturday and Sunday are usually taken as family days, so people spend most of their weekend on family activities.
-Check out our blog to read more about the best time to send email campaigns.
+Typically, the best days are Tuesday, Wednesday, and Thursday because Monday is the busiest day of the week, and on Friday, people try not to leave anything for the next week and cope with their week tasks.
+Saturday and Sunday often family days, so people spend most of their weekend relaxing and not reading emails.
+Check out our blog to learn more about the best time to send email campaigns.

 The best hours are:

-- around 6 am as many people have a habit of checking their mobiles in bed;
+- around 6 am as many people have a habit of checking their phones in bed;

 - around 10 am because people also check their emails at the beginning of the working day;